Skip to Content

 Potted strawberries and bay tree in cold shop for overwintering.

-Which Fruits and Vegetables Need Winter Mulch?
+Which Plants Need Winter Mulch?

 Before you cover every square inch of your garden in a thick layer of mulch, consider where it’s actually necessary.